hxrts/rumpsteak-aura/docs/08_examples.md

 ## Running Examples

-Navigate to the example and run with cargo:
+Navigate to the example and run with cargo.

 ```bash
 cargo run --example adder